vitabaks/docs/docs/intro.md

 sidebar_position: 1
 ---

-# Overview
+# Introduction

-The **[postgresql_cluster](https://github.com/vitabaks/postgresql_cluster)** project is designed to deploy and manage high-availability PostgreSQL clusters in production environments.
+**[postgresql_cluster](https://github.com/vitabaks/postgresql_cluster)** automates the deployment and management of highly available PostgreSQL clusters in production environments.
 This solution is tailored for use on dedicated physical servers, virtual machines, and within both on-premises and cloud-based infrastructures.

 ## Getting Started